GhentAnalysis/websiteInstructions/README.md

 You’ll land on a wordpress design page where you can find everything you need to make adjustments

-Rule no 2: please keep the plugins a bit up to date.
-Just press the “updates” button below “home” and “select all” and update

 Regularly updating plugins has the disadvantage that the way something has to be changed/added/… changes.
 Usually, this is to your advantage.
 Don’t be a dinosaur that hates change.
 PS: it is possible that the guidelines in this text are not always up-to-date just because of this.